We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Much like the skin on other parts of your body, the skin on your penis is prone to rashes, acne, infections, and other conditions.

 Lumps and bumps on your penis — while potentially alarming — are common and usually noncancerous.
-In fact, the American Cancer Society reports that penile cancer is quite rare, affecting less than 1 in 100,000 in the United States each year.
+In fact, the

 In men who aren’t sexually active or who always wear a condom during sex, whiteheads on the penis are often harmless pimples or other common skin disorders.

 In sexually active men — especially those who don’t wear condoms or who have multiple sex partners — they may be indicative of a sexually transmitted disease.

 Whenever you notice changes in the skin surrounding your genitalia, see your healthcare provider.
 They can do the proper tests and prescribe effective treatment.

 Bumps and pimples on the penis are pretty common, and there are many possible causes:

 Acne occurs when penile pores clog with oil, sweat, and debris — just like acne on other parts of your body, such as your face.
 The end result is whiteheads, or pimples that take on a whitish appearance due to trapped oil.

 Medical treatment: Generally, you don’t need medical treatment for this, as pimples will subside on their own.